pyvisa/pyvisa/docs/source/introduction/event_handling.rst

     user_handle = instr.install_handler(event_type, wrapped, 42)
     instr.enable_event(event_type, event_mech, None)

-When installing a handler one can optionally, specify a user handle that will be passed to the handler.
+When installing a handler one can optionally specify a user handle that will be passed to the handler.
 This handle can be used to identify which handler is called when registering the same handler multiple times on the same resource.
 That value may have to be converted by the backend.
 As a consequence the value passed to